|

 The first time I ever played through an

-amplifier was when I stopped by my uncle's church
+amplifier, was when I stopped by my uncle's church

-one time (he was the minister) and checked out this
+in Manitoba, (he was the minister) and checked out this

 those gigantic Shure Bros. models, all chrome and